Emergency Medical Technician

 - Age 18 years or older

-- Statement verifying CPR training equivalent to the current American Heart Association’s Guidelines for Cardiopulmonary Resuscitation and Emergency Cardiovascular Care at the Healthcare Provider Level
+- CPR training certificate (or statement verifying training equivalent to the current American Heart Association’s Guidelines for Cardiopulmonary Resuscitation and Emergency Cardiovascular Care at the Healthcare Provider Level OR BLS level)

-- Tuberculosis skin test within six months prior to the start of class
+- Tuberculosis (TB) skin test (current = within six months prior to the start of class)

-- Current Measles, Mumps and Rubella (MMR) vaccination
+- Current MMR (Measles, Mumps and Rubella) vaccination (current=two doses in lifetime)*

-- Current Hepatitis B vaccination (or begin series prior to the start of class)
+- Current Hepatitis B vaccination (current= three doses in lifetime or begin series prior to the start of class)